laine-sa/cluster_restart/README.md

 Download and install/build the latest Solana version - this is important, you HAVE to use this version to restart:

-`Solana v1.17.19`
+`Solana v1.17.20`

-If you are running jito-solana please use the respective jito-solana release for v1.17.19 or revert to Solana Labs client for this restart if it is not available.
+If you are running jito-solana please use the respective jito-solana release for v1.17.20 or revert to Solana Labs client for this restart if it is not available.

 ## Step 4: Start your validator
-As it boots, it will load the snapshot for slot PENDING and wait for 80% of the stake to come online before producing/validating new blocks.
+As it boots, it will load the snapshot for slot 246464040 and wait for 80% of the stake to come online before producing/validating new blocks.

 To confirm your restarted validator is correctly waiting for 80% stake, look for this periodic log message to confirm it is waiting:
 INFO  solana_core::validator] Waiting for 80% of activated stake at slot 246464040 to be in gossip...